 There are things that homeowners can do to prevent backflow from happening, and these are simple tips.

 - Make sure that connections for the garden hose have some sort of backflow prevention.

 - Don’t let garden hoses create puddles that can contaminate the hose itself.

-- Ensure that there is an air gap when appliances like water softeners are plumbed.
+- Ensure that there's an air gap when appliances like water softeners are plumbed.

 - Frequently change filters.
-The filters can grow bacteria of contaminating drinking water as they decompose with use.
+The filters can grow bacteria from contaminating drinking water as they decompose with use.